kolitoo/Philosopher-42/README.md

 ⚠️Warning: Every check are protect with the mutex (Otherwise this create data race).

 # Leaks & tests
+ To test the leaks, u can use 2 tools:
+ - compile with -g -fsanitize=thread to see every mutex & threads problems (unlock mutex, data race, ...).
+ OR
+ - Use valgrind --tool=helgrind to see every mutex & threads problems (unlock mutex, data race, ...).
+ (I used fsanitize because for me it slows down the performance of the program) ⚠️Warning: NEVER USE FSANITISE WITH VALGRIND (Or your PC will hate u).

 To test my program, i used this one : https://github.com/MichelleJiam/LazyPhilosophersTester